angelbertsisora-wq/Marvel-Universe/README.md

 ### 📋 Quick Checklist for New Users

+marvel-laravel/

+This folder contains the final, complete, and functional version of the project.

 **First time setting up?
 Follow these steps in order:**

 1. ✅ **Download & Install Prerequisites** (see below)